ayshaw/Dog-Breed-Project/docs/model.md

 ![Edited baseline results](https://raw.githubusercontent.com/ayshaw/Dog-Breed-Project/master/accuracy_cal.png "Edited Baseline results")

+The loss and accuracy is not plateauing off so increasing the epochs would benefit this model.
+We wanted to show how fast the model could fit compared to the baseline so we kept the epochs at 15.

 ## Edited Baseline Model version 2
+This model was not changed structurally from the baseline.
+The layers were kept the same as the baseline, but the learning rate was decreased from 0.1 to 0.01.
+The epochs were also decreased from 15 to 10 because it was overfitting after 10 epochs.

 ![Edited baseline model 2 description](https://raw.githubusercontent.com/ayshaw/Dog-Breed-Project/master/baseline_edits_v2.png "Edited Baseline Model 2")